 If you have a car with a manual gearbox, you need to monitor the tachometer.
 When you reach a certain number of revolutions (on different cars it varies from 1500 to 3000 rpm), switch to a higher gear.
 The only case when this rule should be neglected is when overtaking.
 Here, security issues are more important than saving, and it is better to add turnovers for a successful maneuver.

-3. Behaviour on the Road
+3. Behavior on the Road

 The Department of Transportation of Great Britain conducted research that resulted in the following figures: fuel consumption increases sharply at a speed of 138.
-The car uses approximately 25% more fuel than on 113 km/h speed and at 113 km per hour approximately 10% more, than at 97 km/h.
+The car uses approximately 25% more fuel than at 113 km/h speed and at 113 km per hour approximately 10% more, than at 97 km/h.
 So if you want to save, do not chase.
 Each car has its own “economical” speed, but it usually does not exceed 120 km/h.
 On new vehicles, it can be tracked by turning on the button to show instant fuel consumption, and for long-distance trains to maintain the optimum speed will help of cruise control feature.

 When driving at high speed, it’s better to close the windows, which in the open state create additional turbulence in the air.
 This measure stabilizes the aerodynamic coefficient of the car.
 If you are an experienced driver and good at keeping distance, try driving after another car in its “air bag”.